Carbamazepine (Tegretol)

-Drug Class: anticonvulsant
+Drug Class: Anticonvulsants

 Carbamazepine (brand name Tegretol) is an anticonvulsant medication also used for nerve-related pain and certain movement disorders.
 In neuro-ophthalmology, it's effective for superior oblique myokymia.